jarfil/jarfil.github.io/_posts/2021-04-01-Ender3v2BLTouchFix.md

 Some alternative strategies would be:

-* Leave it the unpopulated areas at 0.
-Kind of dangerous, since the head can slam into the bed, but good enough if the bed is concave with the center being
+* Leave the unpopulated points at 0.
+Kind of dangerous, since the head can slam into the bed, but good enough if the bed is concave with the center being the lowest point.
 * Fill with "highest neighbor" values.
+Safe bet, but will have bad bed adhesion at the borders (particularly relevant for the initial purge line).
+* Fill with "lowest neighbor" values.
+Good enough for a rubber based magnetic bed.

 # ToDo